jobyh/tutorials/php/lesson2/tutorial.md

 to name our variable `$luckyNumber` and not `$lucky_number` or `$LUCKYNUMBER`?

 After a programming language has been around for a while developers start agreeing on consistent approaches so that it's easier to read each other's code and quickly understand what's going on.
-These style guidelines are known as _Coding Standards_ and are particularly important if you're working in a team or sharing code with others in the open source community.
+These agreed approaches are known as _Coding Standards_ and are particularly important if you're working in a team or sharing code with others in the open source community.